When 'scan completed successfully' means nothing

 Both APIs will be scanned using the same OpenAPI specification file in every test.
 This ensures that all experiments are comparable.

 The scanner used throughout this series is ZAP, running in DAST mode.
-DAST was chosen deliberately: unlike manual or AI-assisted approaches, automated scans are deterministic - same configuration, same payloads, same target, same results.
+DAST was chosen deliberately: unlike manual or AI-assisted approaches, automated scans are more comparable across runs - same configuration, same payloads, same target, same results.
 That consistency is what makes it possible to measure the impact of each improvement across iterations.

 These targets are both APIs, but the principles demonstrated throughout this series apply equally to web applications, mobile apps, or any other system that processes requests.
 The measurement framework, the failure modes, and the quality signals are the same regardless of asset type or testing method.